A penalized least squares estimator for extreme-value mixture models: Simulation study

-First, we start by assessing the performance of our estimator in terms of the identification of extreme directions.
-To this end, we introduce a score, denoted ``\( \EDS \)'', which represents the proportion of correctly identified extreme directions,
+First, we assess the performance of our estimator in terms of the identification of extreme directions.
+We use a score, denoted ``\( \EDS \)'', which represents the Jaccard distance and computes the fraction of misidentified extreme directions,